 When shocks to the terms of trade are positively correlated with Home technology shocks, a positive Home technology shock results in a belief-induced increase (depreciation) in the terms of trade \hat{T}t .
-From inspection of (33), the rise in \hat{Z}t and \hat{T}t shift the Home aggregate labor demand schedule in opposite directions.
-The top-right panel of Figure 2 suggests that the increase in employment caused by an increase in \hat{T}t is more than offset by the rise in \hat{Z}t .
-Consequently, the Home aggregate labor demand schedule (33) shifts inwards causing a fall in Home employment and thus Home output.
-However, as shown in Figure 2, the negative effect on these variables is small and temporary.
-This finding that technology improvements can have temporary contractionary
+From inspection of (31), the rise in \hat{Z}t and \hat{T}t shift the Home aggregate labor demand schedule in opposite directions.
+The top-right panel of Figure 3 suggests that the increase in employment caused by an increase in \hat{T}t is more than offset by the fall in employment caused by the rise in \hat{Z}t .
+Consequently, the Home aggregate labor demand schedule in Figure 1 shifts

-$^{{}^{36}\}overline{\phi}^{X}{\varepsilon}$ and $\overline{\phi}^{X}{\eta{T}}$ are obtained under the Farmer et al. (2015) solution method under the assumption that all shocks are uncorrelated.
+$^{{}^{28}\}overline{\overline{\phi}{\varepsilon}^{X}}$ and $\overline{\overline{\phi}{\eta{T}}}^{X}$ are obtained using the Farmer-Khramov-Nicolò (2015) solution method under the assumption that all shocks are uncorrelated.

-37We ignore the cross-country correlation of Home and Foreign technology shocks, since in our simulated results $\rho{\varepsilon,\varepsilon^} = 0.001$.
+29We ignore the cross-country correlation of Home and Foreign technology shocks, since in our simulated results $\rho{\varepsilon,\varepsilon^} = 0.001$.

-Figure 2: Impulse responses under a positive 1% productivity shock in the Home country.
+Figure 3: Impulse responses under a positive 1% productivity shock in the Home country.
 Vertical axes: % deviation from the steady state; Horizontal axes: quarters.

-effects is supported by a number of empirical studies (see, for example, Galí, 1999; Francis and Ramey, 2005; Pesavento and Rossi, 2005; Basu et al., 2006, Fernald, 2007; Giuli and Tancioni; in press) and is crucial for the model to solve the output correlation puzzles.38 Furthermore, since the model generates a large change in the terms of trade relative to domestic output, international relative prices are now more volatile than output as in the data.
-This is in stark contrast to autonomous beliefs which predicts a near perfect negative correlation between real net exports and output and insufficient volatility.
-Recall that when the international business cycle is driven only by self-fulfilling beliefs, domestic output and consumption are stimulated and imports rise more than exports such that real net exports fall.
-Under correlated beliefs, the deterioration in the terms of trade and the temporary fall in output implies that imports fall more than exports, thereby generating a weak negative correlation between real net exports.
+upwards causing an overall fall in Home employment and thus Home output.
+However, as shown in Figure 3, the negative effect on these variables is small and temporary.
+This finding that technology improvements can have temporary contractionary effects is supported by a number of empirical studies (see, for example, Galí, 1999; Francis and Ramey, 2005; Pesavento and Rossi, 2005; Basu et al., 2006, Fernald, 2007; Giuli and Tancioni, 2017) and is crucial for the model to solve the output-correlation puzzles.30 Furthermore, since the change in the terms of trade is large relative to domestic output, international relative prices are now more volatile than output, as in the data.
+This is in stark contrast to the model with autonomous beliefs, which predicts a near perfect negative correlation between real net exports and output, and insufficient volatility.
+Recall that when the international business cycle is driven only by sunspot shocks, domestic output and consumption are stimulated and imports rise more than exports such that real net exports fall.
+Under correlated beliefs, the deterioration in the terms of trade and the temporary fall in output implies that imports fall more than exports, thereby generating a weak negative correlation between real net exports and output.
+Moreover, the delayed effect on output is key for generating sufficient volatility for real net exports.

 Finally, the perfect negative cross-country correlations generated under autonomous beliefs no longer arises with correlated beliefs.
 Under autonomous beliefs, a belief-induced increase in \hat{T}t stimulates Home output.
-In the Foreign country, the rise in \hat{T}t causes the Foreign aggregate labor demand curve (34) to shift up, and the resulting fall in Foreign employment and output generates counterfactual negative cross-country correlations.
+In the Foreign country, the rise in \hat{T}t causes the Foreign aggregate labor demand curve in Figure 1 to shift up, and the resulting fall in Foreign employment and output generates counterfactual negative cross-country correlations.
 However, when self-fulfilling expectations and Home technology shocks are sufficiently positively correlated, the increase in \hat{Z}t more than offsets the belief-induced rise in \hat{T}t .
-Now, the aggregate labor demand schedules in both countries shift upwards resulting in positive cross-country correlations for employment and output.
+Now the aggregate labor demand schedules in both countries shift upwards, resulting in positive cross-country correlations for employment and output.

-38For example, Giuli and Tancioni (in press) show that the short-term response of both hours and investment to a positive technology shock is negative and the contraction is significant over approximately four to five quarters.
+30For example, Giuli and Tancioni (2017) show that the short-term response of both hours and investment to a positive technology shock is negative and the contraction is significant over approximately four to five quarters.